Rajendra Achyut Badwe: Awards and recognitions

-Badwe received two awards of repute, in the year 2013.
+Badwe received two awards of repute, in 2013.
 In January, the Government of India conferred on him the fourth highest civilian award of Padma Shri.
 Nine months later, in October, the Lal Bahadur Shastri Institute of Management recognised Dr. badwe's services by way of the Lal Bahadur Shastri National Award.

 He has also received many other awards such as the Reach to Recovery International Medal of the International Union Against Cancer (UICC), Joglekar Gold Medal in 1993, C. V. Menon Gold Medal in 1994 and the Life Time Achievement Award in 2010 and the Outstanding Service Award, both of the Indian Nuclear Society.